 2. Identify what is calculating in your doc:

 We've built a tool that helps you see what is calculating in your doc.
 It allows you to measure how long a certain interaction takes, and where that time was spent.
 Using this tool, you can easily identify which formulas are taking a long time to calculate.
 Keep in mind, this tool only shows issues that are related to calculation.
-If your doc is slow but it does not have the word "Calculating" showing up on the top for more than a couple of seconds at any given time, take a look at the the sections for Rendering Issues or Memory Issues.
+If your doc is slow but it does not have the word "Calculating" showing up on the top for more than a couple of seconds at any given time, take a look at the the articles related to rendering or memory.

 How to open the Performance Analyzer